waddahadel/LpEventReportQueue/classes/API/README.md

     "LpEventReportQueue"
 );
 ```
-At the plugins init function, the autoloader will be initialized and propagated
+At the plugins init method, the autoloader will be initialized and propagated
 to the DIC.

 When the autoloader is available, you should check if the API is available: